KeyboardKit/website/_includes/kankoda/licenses/terms.md

 {% assign product-escaped = include.product | split: " " | join: "%20" %}
 {% assign custom-email = site.urls.email | append: "?subject=" | append: product-escaped | append: "%20-%20Custom%20License%20Request" %}

-## License Terms & Conditions
+# {{ product }} Terms & Conditions

-Below are the standard Terms & Conditions that apply to {{ product }}.
+Below are the standard {{ product }} Terms & Conditions.
 A license is valid for one product, defined by the bundle ID that is provided at the time of purchase.

 The standard license is aimed at indies & small businesses.
 Reach out for a [custom license]({{ custom-email }}) if you’re an enterprise or a company with $10M+ in annual revenue, or the app has $1M+ in annual revenue.

+## License Information

 ### License Activation